PabloAsensiGarcia/AVEVA-System-Platform/README.md

 The content ranges from scripting patterns and best practices to design templates and architectural guidelines aimed at promoting clarity, scalability, and maintainability within System Platform environments.
 Whether you're building a system from scratch or refining an existing deployment, this repository provides actionable insights that can help accelerate development while maintaining high engineering standards.

-## 1. System Design Philosophy

-When developing in AVEVA System Platform, simplicity and structure are key.
-The complexity of large-scale industrial applications can escalate quickly, so it's essential to establish a clean, well-organized foundation from the start.
-A consistent approach to object design, attribute naming, and project layout greatly enhances both team collaboration and system maintainability.

 ## 1.1 Object Naming & Attribute Structure